lifenwork/Sales-Analysis/README.md

 	•	The return rate averaged around 6%, varying seasonally with discount campaigns.
 	•	Top 5 employees and products contributed disproportionately to total revenue.

+## Dataset
+    •   You will find the related data at https://www.kaggle.com/datasets/ricgomes/global-fashion-          retail-stores-dataset

 ## 🚀 How to Use
 	1. Clone this repository.
 	2. Run the SQL scripts in Azure Data Studio or any SQL-compatible IDE.